Sylvain Charlebois

-Sylvain Charlebois is a Canadian professor and researcher of food distribution and policy at Dalhousie University in Halifax, Nova Scotia, Canada.
+Sylvain Charlebois is a Canadian professor and researcher of food distribution and policy at Dalhousie University in Halifax, Nova Scotia.
 He is a former dean of the university's Faculty of Management.

 Charlebois, who goes by the moniker "The Food Professor," is the director of the Agri-food Analytics Lab at Dalhousie.
 Since December 2010, he has been the lead author of Canada's Food Price Report.

 Early life and education

 Charlebois was raised on a rural farm in Quebec.
 He has a degree in commerce from the Royal Military College of Canada.
 He obtained a Master of Business Administration from the Université du Québec à Montréal and a Doctor of Business Administration at the University of Sherbrooke, writing his thesis on mad cow disease's impact on the Canadian beef industry and food distribution.

 Career

 After getting his doctoral degree, Charlebois moved to Saskatchewan for a teaching position at the University of Regina in 2004.
 He became associate dean of the Faculty of Business Administration in 2008 and joined the Johnson Shoyama Graduate School of Public Policy, a joint operation between the University of Regina and the University of Saskatchewan, as an associate director the following year.
-In the 2000s, his research focused on food systems and began making media appearances as a food expert.
+In the 2000s, his research focused on food systems and he began making media appearances as a food expert.

 From 2010 to 2016, Charlebois was a professor at the University of Guelph's College of Business and Economics, where he co-founded the Arrell Food Institute.
 At his college, he served as associate dean of research and graduate studies, executive programs, and academics, as well as a stint as acting dean.

 In 2016, he was named dean of the Faculty of Management at Dalhousie University.
 In 2018, Charlebois became the director of the Agri-food Analytics Lab at Dalhousie, after resigning as dean following an investigation into complaints involving harassment and bullying.
-Following Charlebois's resignation, a university spokesman stated that the conclusions of the investigation would remain confidential but that "no further action" would be taken in relation to the investigation.
+Following Charlebois's resignation, a university spokesperson stated that the conclusions of the investigation would remain confidential but that "no further action" would be taken in relation to the investigation.

 Charlebois writes a blog for Canadian Grocer magazine called "The Food Professor," and is a co-host of the podcast titled "The Food Professor."

 Charlebois and his wife Janèle Vézeau are also co-directors of the Canadian Agri-Food Foresight Institute, a private consulting company in the agri-food industry.